Arts, Health and Wellbeing

 - Boosting resilient thinking in children using character illustration and storytelling, led by Dr Jennifer Lau, Psychology (Institute of Psychiatry, Psychology & Neuroscience) with Ali Winstanley

-- Pictorial art facilitating oral health, led by Professor Jennifer Gallagher and Swapnil Ghotane, Public Health Dentistry (Dental Institute) with Clarice Holt
+- Pictorial art facilitating oral health, led by Professor Jennifer Gallagher and Swapnil Ghotane, Public Health Dentistry (Faculty of Dentistry, Oral & Craniofacial Sciences) with Clarice Holt

 - Weaving a new story: mindful textile work and post-natal depression, led by Dr Tamara Russell, Neuroimaging (Institute of Psychiatry, Psychology & Neuroscience) with Liz Finegold